 Holding his breath, he watched her leave then jumped up and locked the bedroom door.
 Thank God!
 He grabbed the shirt and washed off Gisela's lipstick in the bathroom sink.
 Then he inspected the

 rest of his clothes.
 Okay, clean, good.
 Then he sniffed them.
 Shit.
-No wonder Katie thought she smelled Gisela's cologne—his clothes reeked of it!
-He them all with water, then doused them with his
+No wonder Katie thought she smelled Gisela's perfume—his clothes reeked of it!
+He washed them all with water, then doused them

-and Katelyn's cologne before stuffing them into the laundry bin.
+with Katelyn's perfume before stuffing them into the laundry bin.